CodeCshekhar/CodeCshekhar/README.md

 ### Here is what I am working on 👋
 - 🌍 I'm based in India
-- 🔭 I'm currently working on : Java, Hibernate - JPA ,Springboot ,RESTAPI's and Python
+- 🔭 I'm currently working on : Java, Hibernate - JPA ,Springboot and Python
-- 🌱 I'm currently learning : Full-Stack Development
 - 👯 I'm looking to collaborate on : Web Development projects
 - 📫 How to reach me : cwagh2309@gmail.com
 - ⚡ Fun fact : I am funny